 One thing you cannot hope to teach in Europe without is a TEFL certificate.
 Why?
 For starters, most schools will demand at least a basic level of training from applicants.
 Secondly, with the TEFL world continually growing, standards, too, have risen.
 Learning that your CV is below-par with everyone else’s is not ideal.

 Not sure which TEFL course to go for?
 We recommend the 120-hour combined TEFL course.
 Included in this course is 100 hours of online training, plus another 20 classroom-based.
 This provides the perfect balance of both theoretical and practical learning.
 Additionally, the more hours completed, the better you look to employers.

 Click here for more course options.

-Remember to be patient in your hunt for positions in Europe.
+Remember to be patient in your hunt for teaching positions abroad.
 Once you get past the mundane, sometimes mind-numbingly boring, paperwork it’s smooth sailing from thereon.
 Good luck and happy travels!